Yandex Cloud

 • Assigning a role for an organization

 Assign a role to a user group to grant access to a resource.
-To grant group access permissions to a subject, see Subjects that roles are assigned to.
+To grant group access permissions to a subject, see Configuring group management access.

 In Yandex Identity Hub, you can assign a group a role for an organization, cloud, folder, another group, or service account.